 What we like: Relatively inexpensive; great adjustability and customization.

 REI’s packs are reliably high on value, but they aren’t usually standouts in terms of performance.
-However, we’ve been pleasantly surprised by the Flash 55—enough so that we recently moved it up our list, dethroning the brand's cheaper Trailmade below as our favorite budget design.
+However, we’ve been pleasantly surprised by the Flash 55—enough so that we moved it up our list several months ago, dethroning the brand's cheaper Trailmade below as our favorite budget design.
 Importantly, despite its reasonably low price, the Flash is competitively light (on par with the Osprey Eja and Gregory Facet below) and boasts a variety of convenient features, including four large side pockets (great for longer items like tent poles and a tall water bottle) and a generous front dump pocket.
 We also appreciate the convenient roll-top closure, which makes it easy to compress the pack down when you're hauling a smaller load.
 And the Flash is hallmarked by a range of customizable features that are easy to remove and reattach, including compression straps, two hipbelt pockets, and a shoulder strap pocket (dropping all of them shaves 7 oz.).
 For just $199, this adds up to a steal for weight- and price-conscious backpackers alike.

 See the REI Co-op Flash 55